bizhan-laripour/Servlets/README.md

 This is a complete course of servlets.

 I tried to use most of servlet concepts.
-It was a repository that i created for teaching in class
+It was a repository that i created for teaching in my class